ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

     11. Current issues relating to common interest developments.

-# Exhibit B — Election materials must include certification info
+# <span style="font-style:normal; font-weight:normal; font-size:.5em; "></span>Appendix B – Election materials must include certification info

 This example is numbered for California but should be readily adaptable for any state.

-## Proposed amendment to identify certified candidates
+## <span style="font-style:normal; font-weight:normal; font-size:.5em; "></span>Proposed amendment to identify certified candidates

 Add new Civil Code §5105(a)(8) to require that any candidate certified under this program be identified as such:

-> “Ensure any ballot and list of board candidates identifies any
-> candidate certified by an organization as provided under Civil Code
-> §6200 as having a current certification by placement of an asterisk or
-> other legend or footnote indicator next to the candidate’s name, and
-> includes a legend or footnote containing substantially the following:
+- “Ensure any ballot and list of board candidates identifies any candidate certified by an organization as provided under Civil Code §6200 as having a current certification by placement of an asterisk and/or other legend or footnote indicator next to the candidate’s name, and includes a legend or footnote containing substantially the
+  following:

-> > ‘\*Indicates candidate has met requirements set by the \[state
-> > name\] Board of Certification for Community Association Directors
-> > (BCCAD) for designation as a Certified Community Association
+  - \*Indicates candidate has met requirements set by the \[state name\] Board of Certification for Community Associations and Directors (BCCAD) for designation as a Certified Community Association Director (CCAD).’
-> > Director (CCAD).’

-> At the candidate’s option, any certified candidate may include the
-> “CCAD” designation after their name.”
+- At the candidate’s option, any certified candidate may include the “CCAD” designation after their name.”

 Example documents illustrating compliance are included below.

-## Proposed amendment to include certification eligibility information
+## <span style="font-style:normal; font-weight:normal; font-size:.5em; "></span>Proposed amendment to include certification eligibility information

 This example is numbered for California but should be readily adaptable for any state.